AstroAir/QtForge/tools/plugin-sdk/README.md

 ### Dynamic Interface System

-The enhanced plugin system supports:
+The advanced plugin system supports:

 - **Runtime Interface Discovery**: Plugins can discover and adapt to interfaces at runtime
 - **Interface Versioning**: Semantic versioning for interface compatibility